| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 can cause just as many problems as in women.
 Men also wear trousers and

 tend to have hairy legs which cover the varicose veins to some degree.
 In women varicose veins can be much more noticeable.
+Varicose veins become more common with age and

 also seem to be more common in the